ManicodeSecurity/Defending-DevOps/labs/Logging-Monitoring/lab.md

 tail -f  ~/.minikube/logs/audit.log  | jq '.| select(.sourceIPs | contains(["127.0.0.1"]) | not)'
 ```

-## Bonus: Using a webhook, send the Kubernetes logs to an API such as requestb.in (this is VERY insecure so only do this for testing purposes).
+## Bonus: Using a webhook, send the Kubernetes logs to an API such as requestb.in (This is obviously VERY insecure and should only be used for testing or learning purposes.
+Always ship logs to an approved log aggregation system.

 Hint 1: The `webhook.yaml` file should be copied to the same location as the `audit-policy.yaml` file in `.minikube/addons` directory.